Lalithavanukuri/splitwise/README.md

 Embark on your travels with VoyageHub, a user-friendly web app designed for seamless trip planning.
 From weather predictions to bill splitting, VoyageHub simplifies the complexities of travel.

-## ⚙️ Technologies

-VoyageHub is built with the following technologies:

-- **Streamlit**: A Python library for creating web applications.
-- **Python**: The programming language used for application logic.
-- **MongoDB**: A NoSQL database for storing user details and transactions.

 ## 🚀 Features

 1. **Weather Prediction**: Plan ahead with accurate weather forecasts from a powerful Weather API.